huaminghuangtw/Evergreen-Notes/Permanent-Notes/adaptability.md

 > _[“Consistency is about being adaptable.
 Adaptability is the way of consistency.” — James Clear](https://jamesclear.com/quotes/in-theory-consistency-is-about-being-disciplined-determined-and-unwavering)_ [^2]

 > _“You can suffer the pain of change or suffer remaining the way you are.” — Joyce Meyer_

+> _“When you are finished changing, you are finished.” — Benjamin Franklin_

 ---